-On this day, precisely one month following my fifteenth birthday, we experienced what is termed an "incident."
-How I wish I could have forseen the consequences of this seemingly minor event!
-We have on Callisto a could speak and read English as well as Spanish, and Spirit was learning.
+On this day, precisely one month following my fifteenth birthday, we experienced what is termed an mcident."
+How I wish I could have foreseen the consequences of this seemingly minor event!
+We have on Callisto a society of classes arising somewhat haphazardly from the turbulent history of our satellite.
+The government has changed often, but the mass of the populace has sunk slowly into the stability of poverty and dependence.
+Interactions between the classes are fraught with complications.

+My father had mortgaged his small property and gone into debt to insure a decent education for all his children.
+Thus the three of us, unlike the vast majority of those of our station, were literate and well informed.
+Faith and I could speak and read English as well as Spanish, and Spirit was learning.
 We had applied ourselves most diligently throughout, aware of the sacrifice that had been made for us; but for me the pursuit of knowledge of every kind had become an obsession that no longer required any other stimulus.